sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 https://www.collegeofthedesert.edu/

 College of the Desert is my community college website that I went to during my first two years of college.
-I wanted to zone in on the UN’s Zero Hunger Project to my local area to make it more accessible and more compassion to work with since I grew up in that area for more than 10 years.
+I wanted to zone in on the UN’s Zero Hunger Project to my local area to make it more accessible and more compassionate to work with since I grew up in that area for more than 10 years.
+I also love my community college experience!

 They have a listing about food pantries, but it’s very bare and hard to get to.
 Whenever I used that website, I thought it always needed help with UX/UI.
 If the UX/UI is revised, then it will be easier to find listings of the food pantries.
 Also the students who go to this community college and need the food resource the most might not even be aware of it, nor may they have the means to check out all the locations provided on that list.

 ![screen shot of site home page](https://github.com/sdelaserna/DH110-22F-Heuristics-Assignment-/blob/main/cod%20homepage.png)